5 Future Changes in Automotive Technology We’re Expecting to See

 4. Human Machine Interface Expands As Smart Cities Become a Reality

 The IoT (internet of things) revolution shows no sign of slowing down.
-In fact, there are 29 billion connected devices forecasted by the end of 2022, and around 18 billion will be related to IoT.
-And, with 5G making device-to-device communication faster than ever before, our cities are becoming smarter every day.
+Moreover, with 5G making device-to-device communication faster than ever before, our cities are becoming smarter every day.

 Autonomous vehicles are beginning to make up a large part of that 27 billion.
 They’re able to communicate with other vehicles around them, as well as other components that make up a smart city, including: